 Interact with Host in the upper reserved attributes section, the related host dashboard, or network page.
-Interact with Container sections to jump to the container page scoped with the underlying parameters.
+Interact with Container sections to navigate to the container page scoped with the underlying parameters.

-In case logs comes from a serverless source, the Host Section is replaced with a Serverless section that links jump to the corresponding serverless page.
+When logs come from a serverless source, the Host Section is replaced with a Serverless section that links to the corresponding serverless page.

 Click on the Trace tab and see a log in the context of its entire trace, with upstream and downstream services running.
 Deep dive into the corresponding APM data by clicking on View Trace Details.

 Interact with the Service section to highlight the part of the trace that corresponds with the selected service.
 Use this information to refocus your query in the Log Explorer and view other logs from the same trace.